Genivia/ugrep/README.md

            -Y, --empty
                   Permits  empty matches.
 By default, empty matches are disabled, unless a pattern begins with `^' or ends with  `$'.
-Note that -Y when  specified  with  an empty-matching pattern, such as x? and x*, match all input, not only  lines  containing  the  character `x'.
+With  this option,  empty-matching  pattern,  such  as x? and x*, match all input, not only lines containing the character `x'.

            -y, --any-line
                   Any matching or non-matching line is output.
 Non-matching lines are  output  with  the  `-' separator as context of the matching lines.
 See also options -A, -B, and  -C.   Disables  multi-line matching.

-           -Z, --null, -0
+           -Z[MAX], --fuzzy[=MAX]
-                  Prints a zero-byte after the file name.
+                  Fuzzy  mode:  report  approximate  pattern  matches  within  MAX errors.
+A character deletion, insertion or substitution  counts as one error.
+The default MAX is 1.
+No whitespace may be given between -Z and its  argument  MAX.
+Option  --sort=best  orders matching  files  by  best  match  (not  yet  available  in  this release).

            -z, --decompress
                   Decompress files to search, when compressed.
 Archives  (.cpio,